CostLoop vs QuickBooks for Subscription Tracking | CostLoop

 QuickBooks categorises your software expenses - after they've been charged.
 It can tell you that you spent $4,200 on SaaS tools last quarter.
 What it can't do is tell you that three of those tools renew next month, one hasn't been used in four months, and two have overlapping functionality.

-Most small businesses carry 15–30 active software subscriptions.
+Most small and medium businesses carry 15–30 active software subscriptions.
 Without a dedicated tracker, the pattern is always the same: you discover an unwanted renewal on your bank statement, after the charge has already hit.

 CostLoop gives you the upstream view - what's renewing, when, how much, and who owns it.
 QuickBooks handles what happened.
 CostLoop helps you manage what's coming.